Last Updated:

 Subotica Serbia Architecture Suitcase with Flowers

-A suitcase finds new life as a planter (left) and a sea of green details (right).
+Left: A suitcase finds new life as a planter.
+Right: A sea of green details.

 Subotica Man Sidewalk Advertising Morris Column

-Shawn poses next to an Old World-style advertising column (left) and a quirky brass statue rises from a manhole (right).
+Left: Shawn poses next to an Old World-style advertising column.
+Right: A quirky brass statue rises from a manhole.

 Burek Restaurant Subotica Serbia